bradwestness/bradwestness.github.io/_posts/2018/2018-12-04-tuesdays-with-bernie-no-5-trade-season-begins.md

 #### Junior Guerra

 Guerra had to reinvent himself somewhat after struggling quite a bit, but seems to have emerged as a premiere long-relief man.
-He pitched a herculean 3 and 2/3rds innings of scoreless releif in game 3 of the NLCS against the Dodgers, before they finally scored a walk-off with an RBI single.
+He pitched a herculean 3 and 2/3rds innings of scoreless relief in game 3 of the NLCS against the Dodgers, before they finally scored a walk-off with an RBI single.
 I'm glad he'll be back.

 #### Corey Knebel